|FUNdraiser for research! July 26, 2008 Warwick, RI

 Last updated 11 13-2003

-Benign is misleading, and calling the condition anything with lipomatosis in the name is a distraction from the serious underlying metabolic problem which results in both debilitation and death.
+There have been a number of deaths based on laser treatments.
 A number of; Madelungs deaths have been senseless and while they were presumed to be "sudden death; asphyxiations.
 The author who has heard the details of several of these deaths, strongly suspects that the deaths are more likely due to a form of starvation.
-It has long been held that Madelung's involves a problem of lipid metabolism, but the author has developed a strong hunch that the real problem is a defect in metabolizing proteins.
+It has long been held that Madelung's can incorporate laser surgery, as commonly used in laser removal of the hair treatments, and this seems to work, yet with mixed results.
 Most deaths are the result of years of neglect of a metabolic defect that no one has bothered to identify.
 The condition has been barely acknowledged and the number of cases, as well as their seriousness has been understated.
-Madelung's is likely a very treatable condition, once the underlying cause of the the metabolic abnromality is identified
+Madelung's is likely a very treatable condition, once the underlying cause of the the metabolic abnromality is identified, and then treatments can be effective.

 |Updated October 20, 2006|